Parthghetia/aws-associate/README.md

 There are many instance types to suit your needs.
 Feel free to browse them here: aws.amazon.com/ec2/instance-types

+Instances are divided into 7 different types and they cover different use cases as below:
+**1. General Purpose
+- For diversity of workloads like web-servers or code repos.
+Good balance between compute, memory and networking

+**2. Compute Optimized
+- For compute intensive tasks like: Batch processing workloads, media transcoding, high perf web-servers, high perf computing (HPC), scientific modelling and learning, dedicated gaming servers.

+**3. Memory Optimized
+- For performance for workloads that process large data sets of memory
+- For high perf relational/non-relational DB
+- Distributed web scale cache data stores
+- In memory databases optimized for Business Intelligence
+- Apps performing real time processing of big unstructured data

+**4. Storage Optimized
+- For apps that require high, sequential, read and write access to large data sets on local storage
+- For high frequency online transaction processing (OTLP) systems
+- Relational and NoSql Dbs
+- Data warehousing applications
+- Distributed file systems

+**NOTE: This is a really good website to have a nice little instance comparison for pricing hourly.
+Definitely worth taking a look before deciding to buy any sort of instances: aws.amazon.com/ec2/instance-types

 ### Configuring an environment for your instance

 Three things to get right when configuring your instance: